|Women, Men, Girls, Boys, Petite, Tall|

 There are some great ladies on Knitting Haven's webpage. :-D Thanks a big bunch Holly.
 No really, thank you.
 And thanks to all those involved in answering my many questions and solving my problems, you all rock.

 My books (my fiction ramblings) are on Amazon through this link; http://www.amazon.com/Ann-C.-Cooney/e/B0052T7QG0/ref=ntt_athr_dp_pel_pop_1

 I try to keep the my pattern prices as low as is realistic because, as a knitter, I know I would much rather spend my precious funds on lots of lovely, delicious yarns.
 Those patterns that took me great mental gymnastics and much time ripping out, rethinking and redoing, will cost a bit more but for the most part, I think you find my patterns very fairly priced.

 Feel free to contact me through Craftsy, or on my author, designers page on Facebook to learn what's new , I love hearing from my fellow knitters.
 I will try to resolve any confusion I may cause with typos or temporary lapses of sanity during my writing out of patterns.
 Feel free to contact me on Facebook with any issues; https://www.facebook.com/NancyOBrienACC.

 Keep knitting, knit happy!

-I love adding texture to my projects and texture that creates a faux hat band, well that's just a bonus.
-This is an easy to knit piece that looks for all the world like there is a hatband around the hat but in fact the hatband is knitted into it the hat's fabric!
+I love adding texture to my projects and this texture creates a faux hat band, well that's a bonus in my book.
+This is an easy to knit hat that looks for all the world like there is a hatband lying around the hat but in fact the hatband is knitted into it the hat's fabric!

 You will enjoy making and wearing this sweet little hat.